scriptnull/vishnubharathi.codes/source/_posts/kvm.md

 Yeah!
 I could see some well know file system names.
 Does that mean a file system is just a kernel module and to write a file system, all I need to do is write down code and generate a `.ko` file and load it?
 (Strong guess from me is YES, but I will only know for sure if I attempt writing one or is someone who have attempted could tell me -- let me know if you know the answer for this!)

 ## Hypervisor

 According to wikipedia,

 > A hypervisor or virtual machine monitor (VMM) is computer software, firmware or hardware that creates and runs virtual machines.

 I have heard of this word "hyper" in the Windows world like "Turn on Hyper-V".
 Well I turned it on, but without knowing what exactly it is.
 Now I have the answer.
-Hyper-V is the a hypervisor built in to Windows (just like how KVM is for linux)
+Hyper-V is the a hypervisor built into Windows (just like how KVM is for linux)